SonaraSelect/Obsidian/audreyland/Stories/World of Jint/Sessions/Jint Session 0.md

 - [[Mendon]] (region) -
 -
 ### Other Nations
-- [[Land of Golden Hands]] - a religious fanatic city state where the church rules over everything
+- [[Land of Crimson Hands]] - a religious fanatic city state where the church rules over everything
 	- Based off of HBI's.
 They believe they are the chosen race of people, since no one (but the Terra-Nue fanatics) reject [[Revnyris]] as the goddess of life.
 	- They're [[Revnyris]] cultists and they have a lot of strange rituals.
 		- They believe in perfecting the body to let as much blood run free.
 These people are usually very fit and have beliefs about consuming the blood of their enemies, of certain animals, etc. Every few months they hold rituals where they drink the raw blood of the [[Golden Holy Animal]].